Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Results

 \cite{farmer2019} do not find such large maximum BH masses, because they simulate only pure-He stars.
 Figure~\ref{fig:mpisnHe} shows the compact remnant mass, as a function of $M_{\rm ZAMS}$, that we obtain from our pure-He models.
 Here, the maximum BH mass is $M_{\rm rem}\approx{45}$ M$_\odot$ for both M20 and F19, with very little dependence on $Z$, as already discussed by \cite{farmer2019}.

-Finally, Fig.~\ref{fig:maxbh} shows the maximum BH mass $M_{\rm BH,\,{}max}$ that we obtain in our models as a function of metallicity.
-Here, we do not consider BHs above the upper edge of the PISN mass gap, that we will discuss in a follow-up study (Costa et al., in prep.).
+Figure~\ref{fig:maxbh} shows the maximum BH mass ($M_{\rm BH,\,{}max}$) that we obtain in our models as a function of metallicity.
+Here, we do not consider BHs above the upper edge of the PISN mass gap, that we discuss in \cite{costa2023}.
 In the H-rich models, $M_{\rm BH,\,{}max}$ increases for decreasing metallicity, because the residual H-rich envelope mass is larger at lower $Z$.
 In contrast, $M_{\rm BH,\,{}max}$ is almost independent of $Z$ for pure-He stars.